The Organic Method of Planting a Tree:

 There are 2 methods of planting trees, the organic way and the synthetic chemical way.
-Landscaping contractors are much more likely to go the synthetic route that involves more soil amendments, gravel for drainage, and staking.
-The organic method avoids this.
+Landscaping contractors are much more likely to go the synthetic route that involves more soil amendments (some of which damage or kill earthworms and beneficial microbes), gravel for drainage, and staking.
+This may be faster and more economical but that does not mean it is recommended.

 On the other hand, Howard Garrett, known as the Dirt Doctor, is the top organic gardening and landscaping expert in Texas.
-This article follows his suggestions for transplanting trees from the container to the yard.

 Tree Planting Begins with Digging a Hole

 As the Dirt Doctor says, dig an ugly hole.
 What he means here is the sides of the hole should not be slick and smooth like a spade or shovel might leave it.
-Go ahead and chop into the sides if needed.
-The idea is that slick sides will inhibit root spread.

 Its a good idea to either shovel the extracted soil in a wheelbarrow or on a tarp; this will make your life easier.
 How big should the hole be?
-At least as deep as the root ball is tall. the sides should taper up at about a 45° angle and at the top it should be at least 3 times as wide as the root ball.
+At least as deep as the root ball is tall.

 Almost all tree species like positive drainage.
 Howard recommends testing the hole by filling it with water and checking it the next day.
-If most of the water has not drained away, pick a higher location or consider installing a French drain .
+If most of the water has not drained away, pick a higher location or consider installing a French drain.

 Place the Tree and Backfill with Native Soil